meteora9479/caffe/doc/linux-no-root-install-log.md

-## Satisfy prereqs
+## Satisfy prerequisites

 I got lucky and Cuda and Intel MKL were available on my cluster already as Lmod modules, allowing them to be easily loaded:

     module load cuda/5.5
     module load intel/14.0.0

 Modify Makefile.config to point to the appropriate locations.
-Next, install the following series of prequisits.
+Next, install the following series of prerequisites.
 I assume you can download and untar the source code, so I've left those lines off.

 ### Install Protobuf